SOV710/dotfiles/README.md

 # My Dotfiles

 This repository contains my configuration files ("dotfiles") for various tools and applications.
-It is designed to help streamline my workflow and ensure a consistent environment across different systems.

 ## Table of Contents